The Developments and Challenges towards Dexterous and Embodied Robotic Manipulation: A Survey: Open Challenges and New Trends

 First, high-quality datasets for multi-fingered dexterous hand is insufficient.
 1) Datasets constructed solely through "robot-environment" interactions exhibit low information entropy, often requiring millions of iterations to learn useful knowledge.
 For instance, datasets generated in the simulation environments inherently face the Sim-to-Real gap, limiting their real-world applicability.
 2) Except for dataset generated in simulation environments, alternative approaches such as collecting data through human demonstrations, introduce the Human-to-Robot gap.
 Despite their richness, these datasets have to struggle with kinematic and dynamic mismatches between human and robotic systems, which makes the skill transfer from human to robots be difficult.
 3) Most existing manipulation skill datasets are collected based on simple two-fingered grippers.
 While the datasets collected with high-DoF multi-fingered dexterous hands are insufficient.
 4) Existing teleoperation-based data collection systems can address the Sim-to-Real and Human-to-Robot gaps.
 However, they also exhibit several limitations: i) Existing systems rely solely on visual feedback, resulting in weak "Human-Robot" coupling.
 This approach fails to incorporate critical force and tactile feedback, which severely limits the incorporations of humans' haptic experience to the manipulation tasks. ii) The current latencies for existing systems is generally at several milliseconds, which are slow for many delicate manipulations that required agilities.

-Considering the above challenges, achieving precise capture of the human hand's 20+ DoFs remains an extremely challenging problem.
-Thus to acquire high quality datasets for multi-fingered dexterous hand, a promising trend is to build a high-DoF force-tactile agile teleoperation robot system with tight "Human-Robot-Environment" coupling.
-Such a system can help bridge both the Sim-to-Real and Human-to-Robot gaps in multi-fingered dexterous manipulation.
+{ Considering the above challenges, achieving precise capture of multi-modal datasets for multi-fingered dexterous robotic hands remains a non-trivial task.
+A promising trend for data collection is to develop a high-DoF haptic agile teleoperation robot system with tight ``Human-Robot-Environment" coupling.
+Some studies have already begun to explore this potential solution.
+In \cite{2020-Advanced-Robotics-fingertip-haptic-feedback}, a teleoperation system with haptic feedback is developed.
+In this system, a custom-designed 10-DoFs robotic hand with tactile sensing is teleoperated to perform tasks.
+During task execution, pressure sensors on the fingertips of the robotic hand collect contact force data, while haptic feedback actuators located on the operator’s fingertips display the contact forces.
+However, the robotic hand used has only 10 DoFs, fewer than a truly dexterous hand (which typically has more than 20 DoFs, e.g., the Shadow Hand).
+Moreover, in \cite{2024IROS_DexSkills}, a high-DoF teleoperation system is built to gather training data for robot skill learning.
+During data collection, tactile information, joint angle states, and end-effector states are recorded.
+Such a system can address both the Sim-to-Real and Human-to-Robot gaps in multi-fingered dexterous manipulation.
 In addition, except for visual modal, integrating other modal sensing (e.g., force, tactile) can enrich contact information, thereby improving manipulation performance.
+Therefore, we believe the haptic agile teleoperation systems are highly promising for building high-quality datasets for multi-fingered dexterous hands. }